-- 1. The monthly contribution for retirees to opt into the medical plan is based on plan election, Medicare eligibility and election, and dependent coverage election.
+- 1. The monthly contribution for retirees to opt into the medical plan is based on plan election, Medicare eligibility and election, dependent coverage election and, depending on date of hire, potentially service at retirement.
 Claims, premiums, and associated costs paid by the employer, on behalf of the retiree, as well as contributions placed in trust will be considered as contributions towards the pre-funding contribution.
-All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - 2.
-The valuation indicates that an increase in the recommended employer contribution for the State Employee OPEB Fund from last year's recommended amount of \$51,658,031 to the current valuation amount of \$59,153,975 would be needed to fund the State Employee OPEB Fund. - 3.
-This contribution of \$59,153,975 is required to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a closed period of 30 years. - 4.
-The increase in the recommended contribution is primarily due to investment earnings lower than anticipated as well as the change to the Entry Age Normal actuarial cost method.
-There was an additional increase due to assumption changes while the increases were slightly offset due to contributions greater than anticipated, health costs lower than anticipated, and demographic experience.
+All employer contributions shown in this report are net of retiree monthly contributions, which are shown in Schedule D as Retiree Premiums. - The valuation indicates a decrease in the recommended employer contribution for the State Employee OPEB Fund from last year's recommended amount of \$59,153,975 to the current valuation amount of \$55,067,945. - 3.
+This contribution of \$55,067,945 is required to meet the cost of benefits currently accruing and provide for the amortization of the unfunded actuarial accrued liability over a closed period of 29 years. - 4.
+The decrease in the recommended contribution is primarily due to employer contributions and investment earnings higher than anticipated.
+The decrease was partially offset by demographic experience and changes to assumed future increases in Medicare costs.